dashbird/site/content/docs/user-guide/tracing.md

 ![](/images/features/x-ray.png)

 X-Ray also supports custom traces, meaning data you want to manually track.
 Dashbird shows all this and gives you a really easy way to **understand where time is lost and what actually failed.**

+You can read our product update about how we added X-Ray support [here](/blog/tracing-lambda-functions-with-aws-x-ray/).

 ---